IBM-Bluemix-Docs/node/app_id.md

 1. Open the {{site.data.keyword.appid_short_notm}} dashboard to **Identity Providers > Manage**.
 2. Set the identity providers that you want to use to **On**.
 You can use any combination of identity providers, but if you'd like to bring customized sign-on pages, enable cloud directory only.
-3. Update the [default configuration](/docs/services/appid/identity-providers.html) to your own credentials. {{site.data.keyword.appid_short_notm}} provides IBM credentials that you can use to try out the service, but before publishing your app, you need to update the configuration.
+3. Update the [default configuration](/docs/services/appid/identity-providers.html) to your own credentials. {{site.data.keyword.appid_short_notm}} provides IBM credentials that you can use to try out the service.
+Before you publish your app, you must update the configuration.
 4. [Customize the preconfigured sign-in page](#login-widget) to display the image and colors of your choice.

 ### Configuring cloud directory